usemytools/Docs/en/smart-school-bell-controller/getting-started/installation.md

 weight: "02"
 ---

-## Installing of Smart Tank Controller ##
+## Installing of Smart School Bell Controller ##

 You can buy Smart School Bell Controller from our [shop](https://shop.usemytools.net/product/smart-school-bell-controller/)  .

-Please perform following steps in order to use Smart Tank:
+Please perform following steps in order to use Smart School Bell:

 1. [Buy the Smart School Bell Controller product.](https://shop.usemytools.net/product/smart-school-bell-controller/)
 1. Plugin the device to power socket.